fbpx

 Lumenis OptiLight IPL

 The innovative OptiLight IPL is the only device, which has been specifically designed for the treatment of dry eyes, and which has been approved by the FDA.
-With the OptiLight IPL, we can treat dry eye, stye, hailstone, and dry eye induced fascial rosacea and acne.
+With the OptiLight IPL, we can treat dry eye, stye, hailstone, and dry eye induced facial rosacea and acne associated with dry eye.

 Dr. Rolando Toyos – the co-author of this method and device – has given additional training to our staff during a business visit.